 Simple English definitions for legal terms

-Read a random definition: obstruction
+Read a random definition: lower chamber

 The Dole test is a way to check if a rule made by Congress is okay under the Constitution.
 It has four parts: the rule must be for the good of everyone, it must be clear and easy to understand, it must be related to something the government cares about, and it can't go against any other rules in the Constitution.
 This test was made in a court case called South Dakota v.
 Dole in 1987.